vigetlabs/microcosm/README.md

 ### Stores

+Stores hold no state; instead they are responsible for writing state to the repository owned by a Microcosm instance.

-Stores hold no state.
-Stores are collections of functions that transform old data into new data, with a hook that `register`s them with the Microcosm.
+This allows stores to be simple collections of pure functions that transform old data into new data.
+The `register` hook tells Microcosm what actions a store should respond to:

 ```javascript
 let Planets = {